FOREX-Dollar well bid on Fed outlook, no G20 reprieve for yen

 Sterling lacked momentum after briefly jumping against the dollar on Friday on relief after Scotland rejected independence.

-Major political risks - ranging from the fallout of the Scottish referendum to next May's general election - still lie ahead for the pound and other UK assets, analysts said.
+Major political risks - including the fallout of the Scottish referendum to next May's general election - still lie ahead for the pound and other UK assets, analysts said.

-The Australian dollar also continued to struggle against the U.S. dollar on the Fed's policy guidance.
+The Australian dollar also continued to struggle against the U.S. dollar on the Fed policy views.

-The Aussie was at $0.8928, with a break below $0.8920 taking it to a fresh six-month low against the dollar.
-(Editing by Shri Navaratnam and Eric Meijer)
+The Aussie was at $0.8938, with a break below $0.8920 taking the antipodean unit to a fresh six-month low against the dollar.
+(Editing by Shri Navaratnam)

 * Japanese companies are major investors in the UK (Adds quotes and detail)